 In the 1980’s the Club gathered on alternate Tuesdays at the Solent Suite (under the Guildhall) with superb support from Southampton City Council and Southern Arts.

 With the Solent Suite, we had a “new” world of jazz.
 Amongst the great names attending were: Alan Skidmore, Dan Weller, Bobby Wellins, Peter King, Andy Shephard, Alan Barnes, Derek Nash, and the Morrissey Mullen Band.

 The Stan Tracey ensembles from octet to trio were huge favourites, featuring Clarke Tracey, American Bud Shank, trumpeters Guy Barker, Bobby Wellins and Peter King.
 We also hosted Joe Pass, James Moody and Carla Bley.

-Southampton was very lucky, and still is, in that it had wonderful local pianists like Monty Warlock, Alvin Ember and Leon Greening (still a regular of Ronnie Scott’s Club) available to play.
+Southampton was very lucky, and still is, in that it had wonderful local pianists like Monty Warlock, Alvin Ember and Leon Greening (still a regular at Ronnie Scott’s Club) available to play.

 In March 2013 we moved to a very hospitable venue, The Talking Heads, and Andy Iles was back in the chair.
 This venue had a superb stage with great acoustics and we were happy there until late 2018 when it closed.

 Southampton Jazz Club is in its current home at the Mercure Dolphin Hotel where it continues to attract some of the very best in jazz music to play every third Tuesday of the month.
 Jane Hart and Kirk Martinez currently have the responsibility of booking the bands and so the history of Southampton Jazz Club continues.